Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-We have our solution interval so:
+We now have our solution interval, so:

 ### 15) Derive phase self-calibration solutions